Epoxy or Polyaspartic?

 Style - Just like with epoxy, this coating offers plenty of options to customize the visuals.
 Color and chip additives create a unique look.

 Quick-dry time - No more annoying wait times!
-Polyaspartic cures within 30 minutes to an hour.
+Polyaspartic cures lighting-quick, usually within 30 minutes to an hour.

-Expensive - If you’ve got a budget, you need to keep the cost and benefits in mind as you begin planning.
+Expensive - If you’re working on a budget, you'll need to keep the cost and benefits in mind as you begin planning.

-Weakness to battery acid- Mechanics beware.
-While polyaspartic is more durable than epoxy overall, it doesn’t hold up as well against battery acid.
+Weakness to battery acid- Mechanics beware — while polyaspartic is more durable than epoxy overall, it doesn’t hold up as well against corrosive battery acid.

 Possible delamination- If the concrete in your garage gives off moisture, there’s a good chance that the polyaspartic coating can lose its bond and peel up from the floor.

 Professional application required - DIY application is difficult since you have a limited time to install the product before it cures.
 Speed is required when installing polyaspartic.
-Professional installation is recommended!
+Professional installation is recommended, and we've got it down to a science!

-If you’re still not sure which coating is the best for your budget and needs, contact Garage Beyond!
+If you’re still not sure which coating is the best for your budget and needs, contact Garage Beyond in Toronto today!
 We can guide you through the process with ease to ensure you get the best coating for your home without breaking the bank.